kaycebasques/technicalwriting.dev/dad/intertwingularity.rst

-As a technical writer I think about this question a lot because of one simple law of nature: the rate of change in a project's data / metadata / information / knowledge / wisdom ("knowledge" for short) often far exceeds the resources allocated for maintaining all that knowledge.
+As a technical writer I think about this question a lot because of one simple law of nature: the rate of change in a project's data / metadata / information / knowledge / wisdom (DMIKW\ :sup:`1`) often far exceeds the resources allocated for maintaining all that DMIKW.
-I.e. I can't give every page on my docs site the same level of tender loving care (TLC).
-I must decide which pages get more TLC and which ones get less.
+I.e. I can't give every page on my docs site the same level of tender loving care.
+I must decide which pages get more of my time and energy and which ones get less.

-There is no single approach that can *fully* answer the fundamental question, "what pages of my docs site are important?"
+There is no single approach that can *fully* answer the fundamental question, "what docs pages are important?"
 There are, however, lots of approaches that provide *partial* answers.

 .. _Every Page Is Page One: https://everypageispageone.com/the-book/

 Studying pageviews is one such approach.
 Your website analytics tell you what pages are visited the most.
 You infer that the most-visited pages are important because this is where your users literally spend the most time.
+That is good and useful data.

-Pageviews, however, can't tell you much about how your pages relate to *each other*.
+Pageviews, however, can't tell you much about how your docs pages relate to *each other*.
 Links can.
-Think of each docs page as a jumble of knowledge.
-When a docs page links to another page, it's really just one jumble of knowledge connecting itself to another jumble of knowledge located elsewhere.
+Think of each docs page as a jumble of DMIKW.
+When a docs page links to another page, it's really just one jumble of DMIKW connecting itself to another jumble of DMIKW located elsewhere.
 `Every Page Is Page One`_ calls this "subject affinity":

   You should be thinking of links not as citations or references but